hongcankun/scroll-monitor/readme.md

 2. `Monitor` receives scrolling events and delivers to `Resolver`s.
 3. `Resolver`s resolve scrolling events, convert to other events and return to `Monitor`.
 4. `Monitor` receives converted events and dispatchs to `Subscriber`s.
-5. `Subscriber`s can respond to classified scrolling events, such as scrolling up.
+5. `Subscriber`s can respond to converted scrolling events, such as scrolling up.

 ## Installation